dariawinnicka/hotel-manager-clone/README.md

 Currently, this project includes:

-- **Navigation Bar**: A responsive navigation bar similar to the Hotel Manager website.
+- **Navigation Bar**: A responsive navigation bar featuring the Hotel Manager logo, buttons for "Company," "Log in," and "Demo," and icons like social media links for easy access to key website sections.
+- **Header**: An introductory section with a large heading introducing the Hotel Manager platform, a description highlighting its integrated tools for hotel management, and a prominent "Book a demo" button for immediate engagement.

 ## Technologies